jonathanpberger/presentation_pair_design-asbury-agile/deck.md

 ## Converge / Diverge / Converge

 - hit an impasse?
-- diverge for a short time (usually 10-30 minutes) to work through ideas on their own
+- diverge for a short time (usually 10-30 minutes) to work through ideas solo
-- re-converge, presenting their explorations, and continuing to work the design.
+- re-converge, presenting their explorations, and continuing to pair

 ---

 ## Exquisite Corpse

 - surrealist literary parlor game
-- short timer (usually 10-30m), work on a design direction, and then pass it off
+- short timer (usually 10-30m), work on a design direction, pass it off
-- Alternately, designers can forego the timer and just say "ready?" when they're stuck.
+- Or, forego timer and just say "ready?" when stuck
-- Ideally, several revolutions are completed each hour, allowing for rapid iteration, idea generation, and refinement.
+- Ideally, several revolutions each hour
+- rapid iteration, idea generation, refinement

 ---